 - Camera fee (Indians) – Still/Video – INR.25/ INR 500

 - Foreigners- Still/Video – INR 50/ INR 1000

-Extremely popular for owning the best and huge collection of manuscripts on palm-leaves, The Orissa State Museum came into being way back in the year 1948.
+Extremely popular for owning the best and huge collection of manuscripts on palm leaves, The Orissa State Museum came into being way back in the year 1948.
 Besides the palm-leaf manuscripts, there are many other treasures housed in the museum.
 Marvel at the folk and traditional musical instruments.
 The Pattachitra paintings are an inspiring collection.
-For a lesson is history, check out the stone inscriptions, the armory section, tools from Bronze Age, coins, as well as Jain, Brahmanical, and Buddhist sculptures.
+For a lesson in history, check out the stone inscriptions, the armory section, tools from Bronze Age, coins, as well as Jain, Brahmanical, and Buddhist sculptures.